kennethtegrado/data-structures-in-javascript/readme.md

 Compared to the singly linked lists, every node in a doubly linked lists contains two pointers corresponding to the next node and the previous node

-It consumes more memory than a single linked lists
+It consumes more memory than a single linked lists.
+It has the same methods with a double linked list but the implementation are much faster.